tmtsoftware/csw/docs/src/main/commons/testing.md

 ### JUnit
 If you are using JUnit then you can use `csw.testkit.javadsl.FrameworkTestKitJunitResource` to have the framework test kit automatically start provided services before running tests and shutdown it when the test is complete.

+### Supported CSW Services by FrameworkTestKit

+`ScalaTestFrameworkTestKit` and `FrameworkTestKitJunitResource` both support starting one or more of the following services.

+- `CSWService.LocationServer` | `JCSWService.LocationServer`
+- `CSWService.ConfigServer`   | `JCSWService.ConfigServer`
+- `CSWService.EventServer`    | `JCSWService.EventServer`
+- `CSWService.AlarmServer`    | `JCSWService.AlarmServer`

+Below example show's the usage of `ScalaTestFrameworkTestKit` and `FrameworkTestKitJunitResource` and how you can start above mentioned services as per your need.

 Scala
 :   @@snip [ScalaTestExampleIntegrationTest.scala](../../../../examples/src/test/scala/csw/teskit/ScalaTestIntegrationExampleTest.scala) { #scalatest-testkit }